dxahtepb/ml-and-stuff/README.md

 # ml-and-all-that-kind-of-shit

-c plus plus deviation could be found here
+abnormal deviations (a lot of cplusplus code) could be found here

- * so, boost is required at some places, install it pls
+so, boost is required at some places, install it pls